BrunoRochaDev/Distributed_Bingo/README.md

 # Secure_Bingo

-# Changes from first Submission
+## Changes from first submission

-All changes can are listed and explained in the changes.pdf file or in the report.pdf file along with the previous report.
+### All changes since the first delivery are listed and explained in the changes.pdf file or at the end of the report.pdf file along with the previous report.

 ## _Assigment 2_